quadroloop/zyte/README.md

 # zyte
-> A lightweight that compiles and builds a Javascript based web application with a limited file size.
+> A lightweight that parses and builds a Javascript based web application with a limited file size.

 ### Project status:
-- PHP Compiler complete,
+- PHP Parser complete,
 - Python script compiler, still a work in progress